tobiscode/website/index.md

 My name is Tobias Köhne, a PhD Student in Geophysics in the Seismological Laboratory at the California Institute of Technology.
-My current research focus lies in the analysis of GNSS network timeseries, and you can find more about this and other projects I am or was involved with on the [Research]({% link research.md %}) page.
+My current research focus lies in the analysis of GNSS network timeseries and simulations of earthquake sequences of subduction interfaces.
+You can find more about this and other projects I am or was involved with on the [Research]({% link research.md %}) page.
 Outside of research, I am very engaged in graduate students'